okstate-library/docs/experts/what-goes-where.md

 1. The site administrator copies the HTML into the widget on the LibGuide.

 #### Adding Rows
-When adding rows, please use the following conventions so the search function in the table works properly.
+When adding a row to the HTML table, please use the following syntax so the search capability works properly.

 ```html
 <tr id="tr-id-ROWNUMBERHERE" class="tr-class-ROWNUMBERHERE">